danielkaczmarczyk/dk-cs-notes/README.md

 - [x] (video) [What is a File Format?](https://www.youtube.com/watch?v=VVdmmN0su6E) Quick watch that may teach you a lot about files even if you think you know a bit or two.
 - [x] (course) [Tree and Graph Data Structures](https://frontendmasters.com/courses/trees-and-graphs) A course that doesn't go in as much depth as I'd like it to, but has helped in re-hashing a few things and enabled me to organize some knowledge in my mind.
 - [x] (book) [The Secret Life of Programs: Understand Computers -- Craft Better Code by Jonathan E. Steinheart](https://www.amazon.com/Secret-Life-Programs-Understand-Computers-ebook/dp/B07PCKLDW1) **VERY IMPORTANT READ**.
 Along with C.O.D.E (see above), two of the most important books that I've encountered so far.
 Full of great details about things that really matter.
 Every page is packed with crucial, well described information.
+- [x] (book) [The Go Programming Language](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440) Done for my coursework at Bradfield, and I am happy I stumbled upon it.
+Go feels great, is very similar to C, but "better" in many ways.
+I've enjoyed learning about it.
+The book itself is very challenge oriented, there's plenty of examples, and very similarly to K&R, you're probably going to learn a lot about computer science when learning Go, if you're not v. advanced.
+I really liked it.

 ### Currently working on